aduquehd/csv-analyzer-test/README.md

 Create a DataSet File `[POST] /api/dataset/{data-set-id}/add-file/`

     {
-        "file": YourFileObject (You can found an example on Postman Collection).
+        "file": YourFileObject (You can found an example on Postman Collection)., "start_date": "2011-09-27".
     }